 Alison worked with BBC NI to put together a series of short programmes on four novels exploring the dangerous thrill of illicit love during the Northern Ireland Troubles.
 Produced with Jason Martin as part of the BBC’s ‘100 Novels that Shaped Our World’ project and based on the research conducted for Alison’s book on ‘Love Across the Divide’ in the North, these went live on the BBC website on 9th May 2020.
 You can access these here.

-Click here to listen to Alison giving a paper entitled, ‘Growing pains: girlhood and Lucy Caldwell’s Multitudes (2016)’.
+Click here (or watch above) to listen to Alison giving a paper entitled, ‘Growing pains: girlhood and Lucy Caldwell’s Multitudes (2016)’.
 This was put together at the request of Dr. Caroline Magennis, after her event ‘‘From Derry Girls to Wee Sisters: Northern Irish Women’s Lives & Literature’ was cancelled due to COVID-19 disruption.
 For more from this virtual event, click here.